 - Bed Risers (optional)

-- Hangers (check to see if you need to bring them)
+- Hangers (check to see if you need to bring them but probably!)

 - Labels (a label maker or write on labels)